seancorfield/build-clj/README.md

    :main-opts ["-m" "kaocha.runner"]}
 ```

-With this `:test` alias, the `run-tests` task above would run your test using Kaocha.
+With this `:test` alias, the `run-tests` task above would run your tests using Kaocha.

 ## Running Additional Programs